-Flaherty’s 7th wins lifts Cards as Burnes walks 1st batter
+Flaherty’s 7th win lifts Cards as Burnes walks 1st batter

 TRAINERS’ ROOM

-Cardinals: The Cardinals were awaiting MRI results on SS Paul DeJong, who left Wednesday’s game with left side tightness.
+Cardinals: Shildt said MRI results on Paul DeJong are “likely to create a pause” before the shortstop’s return, but added that it’s probably “not anything overly long-term.”
+DeJong left Wednesday’s game with left side tightness.

-Brewers: OF Christian Yelich will begin a rehabilitation assignment with the Braves’ Triple-A affiliate in Nashville, Tennessee, on Friday as the 2018 NL MVP recovers from a strained lower back that has caused him to play just one game since April 11.

-Utilityman Daniel Robertson (concussion) is beginning a rehab assignment in Nashville on Thursday. … The Brewers activated C Omar Narváez (hamstring) and RHP Josh Lindblom (knee) from the injured list.
+Brewers: OF Christian Yelich will begin a rehabilitation assignment with the Braves’ Triple-A affiliate in Nashville, Tennessee, on Friday as the 2018 NL MVP recovers from a strained lower back that has caused him to play just one game since April 11. … Utilityman Daniel Robertson (concussion) is beginning a rehab assignment in Nashville on Thursday. … The Brewers activated C Omar Narváez (hamstring) and RHP Josh Lindblom (knee) from the injured list.

 BREWERS’ MOVES